 Now some of you may feel strange to see Tempura in a lunch box.
 Doesn’t tempura have to be eaten hot?
-I’ve received several questions about how to keep lunch warm and how does it taste when the food is cold/at room temperature, etc.
+I’ve received several questions about how to keep lunch warm and how does it taste when the food is cold or at room temperature, etc.

-To make the long story short, bentos are mostly sold/eaten at room temperature in Japan.
-We choose and pack the food that taste good at room temperature, and we season the food a little bit extra so that the room so temperature food tastes better.
+To make the long story short, bentos are mostly sold and eaten at room temperature in Japan.
+We choose and pack the food that taste good at room temperature, and we season the food a little bit extra so that the taste is not compromised when enjoyed at room temperature.

 To keep the tempura from getting soggy, reheat the tempura in the (toaster) oven to make it crisp, let it drain and cool completely.
 You can close the bento box only after all the food is cooled so that there will be no condensation formed inside the bento box.
-However, please note that it’s impossible to keep it crisp and crunchy as when it first came out of the deep fryer.
+However, don’t expect the tempura to retain the same crisp and crunchy texture just as when they first come out of the deep fryer.